robertnurnberg/grobtrack/Readme.md

 # Track eval and PV of 1. g4 on chessdb.cn

-Track the evaluation and PV of 1. g4, as well as the other four non-zero opening moves for white, on [chessdb.cn](https://chessdb.cn/queryc_en/) (cdb).
+Track the evaluation and PV of 1. g4, as well as the other four (historically) non-zero opening moves for white, on [chessdb.cn](https://chessdb.cn/queryc_en/) (cdb).

 The raw polling data (e.g. [`g4.poll`](g4.poll)) are obtained with the help of the script